itaikatz/itaikatz.github.io/_posts/2022-03-08-names-analyzer.md

 ### Observations

 One interesting outcome we can derive is the most _prominent_ name for each state.
 If we were to look at the most popular names for each state, they would likely all be similar (in recent years: 'Noah' and 'Emma').
 In contrast, prominence looks at how unique a name is for a given state, irrespective of its overall popularity.
-You can think of a state's most promiment name as the one that best distinguishes it from the rest of the country.
+You can think of a state's most prominent name as the one that best distinguishes it from the rest of the country.

 <div class="text-center">
-  <h3>Most Promiment Name (Per State)</h3>
+  <h3>Most Prominent Name (Per State)</h3>
 </div>

 <div class="row my-4">